 Prismacolor Premier Colored Pencils are a great choice if you're looking for the best colored pencils for drawing.
 This 72-pack comes with a wide array of richly saturated colors—from terracotta to cool grey to parrot green and everything in between.
 We also like that they come in a convenient tin box.

 The soft lead and semi-thick tips are easy to sharpen and resist cracking.
-The pencils apply smoothly and evenly, making them ideal for shading, shadowing, blending, and free sketching.
+The pencils apply smoothly and evenly, making them ideal for shading, shadowing, blending different colors, and free sketching.

 Best for Sketching: Royal & Langnickel RART-200 Essentials Sketching Artist Set